15

 But because two families decided we’d look good in photographs together.

-And in that locked gaze, we weren’t smiling.
+And in that locked gaze, we weren’t smiling, that was what undid me.

-Something unspeakably real in a room full of performances.
+And still… there she was, something unspeakably real in a room full of performances.

 And I—